A Short Story About Love: Reviews

 The episode received mixed to positive reviews from television critics.
-IGN's Ramsey Isler rated "A Short Story About Love" with 8.5 out of 10, an indication of a "great" episode.
+IGNs Ramsey Isler rated "A Short Story About Love" with 8.5 out of 10, an indication of a "great" episode.
 While he criticized the episode's "mystery-of-the-week" for detracting from the episode's other storylines, Isler thought it improved when it began depicting Walter's investigation of September.
 Other stated highlights of the episode included Noble's performance and the reappearance of the beacon from an early first-season episode, the latter of which he noted, "Fans have been wondering for years what that damn thing was and how it played into the story."
 Isler concluded by observing that the story became "a little sappy" but was useful in "neatly" resolving the "'is he or isn't he?' drama that marked this season and set up the show to move onto the bigger task of crafting what could be the end of everything Fringe."
 Andrew Hanson of the Los Angeles Times was pleased that little was revealed of the villain's backstory, but believed the episode really improved once it focused on Peter exploring September's apartment.
 Like Isler, Hanson was happy to see the beacon again, explaining that he "love[s] any time Fringe reaches back to the crazy science of Season One."

 "For the first 40 minutes, this episode was well-crafted but not particularly remarkable, but then that capsule spiraled out of the earth and made everything so much better."